Kelso, Scottish Borders: History

+settlements merged or Wester Kelso ceased to exist."

 The abbey controlled much of life in Kelso-area burgh of barony, called Holydean, until the Reformation in the 16th century.
 After that, the power and wealth of the abbey declined.
 The Kerr family of Cessford took over the barony and many of the abbey's properties around the town.
 By the 17th century, they virtually owned Kelso.

 In Roxburgh Street is the outline of a horseshoe petrosomatoglyph where the horse of Charles Edward Stuart cast a shoe as he was riding it through the town on his way to Carlisle in 1745.
 He is also said to have planted a white rosebush in his host's garden, descendants of which are still said to flourish in the area.

 For some period of time, the Kelso parish was able to levy a tax of two pennies Scots on every Scottish pint of ale, beer or porter sold within the town.
 The power to do this was extended for 21 years under the Kelso Two Pennies Scots Act 1802 (42 Geo.
-3. c. xxxiii) when the money was being used to replace a bridge across the River Tweed that had been destroyed by floods.
+3 c.
+33) when the money was being used to replace a bridge across the River Tweed that had been destroyed by floods.

 Kelso Town Hall was completed in 1816 and remodelled in 1908.
 The Corn Exchange, which now accommodates a health clinic, a dental clinic and an online publisher, was completed in 1856, and the war memorial was erected in 1921 to a design by Sir Robert Lorimer.